Eyewritecode/kanjiday-vocabulary/README.md

 # kanjiday-vocabulary
 Vocabulary list used for the Chrome extension Kanjiday

-Each Kanji object has the following attributes:
+Each Kanji object has the following properties:

 "character": "海",